All the talk about habits and mindset is well and good, and I dare say, crucial. But can you stop weight gain with exercise?

 Of course, you may need to make adjustments if you’re allergic, have celiac disease or some other health condition that requires a special diet.

 The same goes for moderate drinking of alcohol.
-Just check what is considered moderate.
-You may be in for a surprise!
+Check what is considered moderate.
+You might be surprised!

 This means if you generally have a couple glasses of wine in the evening, you’ve essentially doubled the quantity for moderate drinking per week (if you’re a woman).
 Yikes.

 So just be careful there.
-Although alcohol in moderation is fine, you don’t want to go overboard for a variety of reasons, including that the calories are really empty ones.
+Although alcohol in moderation is fine, you don’t want to go overboard for a variety of reasons, including the empty calories.

 Especially if you’re over fifty.
 Healthy eating is imperative.
 But when you’re over fifty, exercise is equally important for healthy aging.

-Also, for keeping your metabolism humming to stave off muscle loss.
-Not to mention exercise confers a host of other benefits.
+It keeps your metabolism humming to stave off muscle loss.
+Plus a zillion other benefits!

 Take small steps to eat more healthy food, and get some exercise.
 Starting small is key.
-Don’t try to take on too much at a time, and remember that both diet and exercise are important to losing weight after fifty.
+Don’t try to take on too much at a time.

-Want to remember this post “Diet or Exercise–Which is Best For Weight Loss?” post?
+Want to remember this post “Over 50?
+Stop Weight Gain With Exercise”?
 Save it to your favorite Pinterest board.